Podcast Audio Recording Basics

 4. Use a wired internet when possible rather than WiFi.
 Pause or close bandwidth-intensive applications such as Dropbox.

-If you aren’t already preparing your guests ahead of time for the interview, check out our free Guest Prep Sheet.
+For the best audio from interviews, prepare your guests ahead of time using our free Guest Prep Sheet.

 If you’re recording solo episodes, you can capture higher quality recordings with software such as Audacity, QuickTime, GarageBand, etc, depending on your needs.